prahlad-dev/DocScan/README.md

 [![Release](https://jitpack.io/v/hannesa2/LiveEdgeDetection.svg)](https://jitpack.io/#hannesa2/LiveEdgeDetection)

-# LiveEdgeDetection
+# TurtleScanner

-LiveEdgeDetection is an Android document detection library built on top of OpenCV.
-It scans documents from camera live mode and allows you to adjust crop using the detected 4 edges and performs perspective transformation of the cropped image.
+TurtleScanner is a Document Scanner android application built on top of OpenCV.
+It scans documents from camera, guides the user to live mode and allows you to adjust crop using the detected 4 edges and performs perspective transformation of the cropped image.

 **It works best with a dark background.**